 - In 2007, the first draft of the feasibility study was completed and provided to EPA.

 - In 2009, a Proposed Plan, describing EPA's preferred cleanup alternative for the site soils and wastes, was issued.

 - In September 2009, EPA issued a Record of Decision (ROD) for contaminated soils and waste at the site.
-The ROD includes on-site solidification/stabilization of a former waste lagoon; excavation, consolidation, and capping of contaminated soils; and the installation of a ground water extraction and treatment system.
+The ROD includes on-site Solidification/Stabilization (S/S) of a former waste lagoon; excavation, consolidation, and capping of contaminated soils; and the installation of a ground water extraction and treatment system.

-- In 2011, the PRP’s began fieldwork for the OU-1 PDI, which included trenching in areas of concern, investigation of the liquid pesticide building and other hot spots; characterization of the former lagoon landfill for the for the S/S Treatability Study; and installation of monitoring and recovery wells around the former lagoon in preparation of aquifer pump tests.
+- In 2011, the PRP’s began fieldwork for the OU-1 PRD investigation, which included trenching in areas of concern, investigation of the liquid pesticide building and other hot spots; characterization of the former lagoon landfill for the S/S Treatability Study; and installation of monitoring and recovery wells around the former lagoon in preparation for aquifer pump tests.

 - Contaminants found in site soil, ground water, and sediment downstream of the site, include arsenic, lead, benzene, chlorobenzene, benzo(a)pyrene, aldrin, alpha-chlordane, gamma-chlordane, Diphenamid, alpha-hexachlorocyclohexane (α-HCH), beta-HCH, delta-HCH, gamma-HCH (Lindane), Heptachlor epoxide, DDD, DDE, DDT, dieldrin, methoxychlor, sevin, toxaphene and 2,4-T.

 - At elevated exposure, these contaminants can cause a wide variety of health problems in both humans and animals.

 - DDT is believed responsible for the decreased reproductive success of many bird species.

 - To search an on-line database of all documents and reports on the Central Chemical site,